 \subsection{Cosmic Microwave Background}

-To compute model predictions for the lensed CMB temperature power spectrum, we used the \texttt{camb} Boltzmann code~\cite{Lewis_Challinor_2000} with default accuracy settings and the Planck 2018 baseline $\Lambda$CDM best-fit parameters~\cite{Planck_2018}, applying the same set to the iEdS models except for $H_0$ (and thus $\Omega_{\mathrm{m},0}$).
-We implemented the iEdS models in \texttt{camb} as cosmologies with time-evolving dark-energy equations of state defined numerically through Eq.~\eqref{eq:wx_approx}.

-For iEdS(1) with ${r^2=1}$, we varied $H_0$, while for iEdS(2) we obtained ${r^2=0.824}$ by fixing ${H_0=74\ \mathrm{km\ s^{-1}\ Mpc^{-1}}}$ and tuning $r^2$, in both cases by trial and error until $\theta_\mathrm{MC}$—the approximate angular scale of the sound horizon at recombination—matched the $\Lambda$CDM best-fit value.
-We then computed $\chi^2$ for all three models using Planck data~\cite{Planck_2018,Planck_2020} over the multipole ranges $l=2$–2508 and $l=2$–29, and performed Anderson–Darling (AD) tests on the standardized residuals to evaluate the $p$-values for normality~\cite{Anderson_Darling_1952,adtest_2024}.
+We computed the lensed CMB temperature power spectrum using the \texttt{camb} Boltzmann code~\cite{Lewis_Challinor_2000} with default accuracy settings, implementing the iEdS model as an effective dark-energy cosmology with a time-dependent equation of state given by Eq.~\eqref{eq:wK_approx1}.
+A full multi-parameter CMB fit is computationally prohibitive, so we fixed all parameters to the Planck 2018 baseline $\Lambda$CDM best-fit values~\cite{Planck_2018}, except for $H_0$ (and thus $\Omega_{\mathrm{M},0}$), and iteratively adjusted $r^2$ at fixed ${H_0=72.5\ \mathrm{km\ s^{-1}\ Mpc^{-1}}}$ to reproduce the best-fit value of $\theta_\mathrm{MC}$, the approximate angular scale of the sound horizon at recombination.
+We then computed $\chi^2$ using Planck data~\cite{Planck_2018,Planck_2020} over the multipole ranges $l=2$–2508 and $l=2$–29, and performed Anderson–Darling (AD) tests on the standardized residuals to evaluate the $p$-values for normality~\cite{Anderson_Darling_1952,adtest_2024}.

-The results are summarized in Table~\ref{tab:table1}, and the lensed power spectra of the iEdS(1) and $\Lambda$CDM models are compared in Fig.~\ref{fig:fig1}.
-The residuals pass the AD tests ($p_\mathrm{AD} \ge 0.05$) for all three models and for both multipole ranges.
-Both iEdS models yield slightly lower $\chi^2$ values than $\Lambda$CDM, with all three spectra visually indistinguishable except for minor deviations at the lowest multipoles.
-Using Eqs.~\eqref{eq:w0_approx}-\eqref{eq:wa_approx}, we obtain ${\{w_0,w_a\}=\{-0.878,-0.55\}}$ for iEdS(1), consistent with the DESI+CMB+Pantheon+ best-fit $w_0w_a$CDM values~\cite{DESI_DR2_2025}, while for iEdS(2) ${\{w_0,w_a\}=\{-1.040,-0.47\}}$, closer to $w_\Lambda=-1$.
+The results are summarized in Table~\ref{tab:table1}, and the lensed power spectra of the iEdS and $\Lambda$CDM models are compared in Fig.~\ref{fig:fig1}.
+For both models and multipole ranges, the residuals pass the AD tests ($p_\mathrm{AD} \ge 0.05$).
+The iEdS model yields a slightly lower $\chi^2$ value than $\Lambda$CDM, with the spectra visually indistinguishable apart from minor deviations at the lowest multipoles.
+Using Eq.~\eqref{eq:wK_approx1}, we find $w_\mathrm{K}(1)=-1.09$, close to $w_\Lambda=-1$, while Eqs.~\eqref{eq:approx2} and~\eqref{eq:q0} give ${\sigma_{H,0}^2 /H_0^2 = 0.411}$ and ${q_0=-0.69}$.